dalehenrich/superDoit/README.md

 unix> ./gettranlogspace /lark1/users/gsadmin/tranlogs
 /lark1/users/gsadmin/tranlogs: tranlogs consume total 98477 KB
 ```
-### With superDoit
-`superDoit` not only eliminates the need to create separate files to run a solo script, but provides support for declaring command line options, help, debugging and more.
+`superDoit` not only eliminates the need to create separate files to run a solo script, but provides support for declaring command line options, help, debugging and [more](#superdoit-sections).
 Here is the `superDoit` version of [reporttranlogspace.solo][reporttranlogspace.solo]:
 ```
 #!/usr/bin/env superdoit_solo